 Hudson River National Estuarine Research Reserve

-Four distinct tidal wetland sites on the Hudson River Estuary were designated the Hudson River National Estuarine Research Reserve in 1982, as field laboratories for estuarine research, stewardship and education.
-They are part of the National Estuarine Research Reserve System, which now includes 27 reserves in 22 states and Puerto Rico.
-The Reserve is operated as a partnership between New York State and the National Oceanic and Atmospheric Administration (NOAA) and relates to federally-designated and state-protected sites along 100 miles of the Estuary.
+Four distinct tidal wetland sites on the Hudson River Estuary were designated the Hudson River National Estuarine Research Reserve in 1982 as field laboratories for estuarine research, stewardship and education.
+They are part of the National Estuarine Research Reserve System, which now includes 28 reserves in 22 states and Puerto Rico.
+The Reserve is operated as a partnership between the New York State Department of Environmental Conservation and the National Oceanic and Atmospheric Administration (NOAA) and relates to federally-designated and state-protected sites along 100 miles of the Estuary.

 The Reserve's Management Plan provides a framework to guide its direction and activities.
 This plan was approved by NOAA in 2009.
 You may use the links below to download a pdf version of the document.